 Christina Doria assists corporations and states with complex commercial litigation, and domestic and international arbitration matters.
-She is recognized by Global Arbitration Review and Who's Who Legal Arbitration 2020 as a Future Leader, by the 2019 Canadian Legal Lexpert Directory as a Leading Lawyer to Watch, Commercial Arbitration, and was a finalist in the Lexpert Rising Stars 2018 competition.
+She is recognized by Global Arbitration Review and Who's Who Legal Arbitration 2020 and 2021 as a Future Leader, by the 2019 and 2020 Canadian Legal Lexpert Directory as a Leading Lawyer, Commercial Arbitration, and Who's Who Canada 2020.

 Christina advises clients in contractual disputes and in investor-state disputes in energy, mining, infrastructure and transportation industries.
 She has appeared before all levels of Ontario court, the British Columbia Court of Appeal, the Manitoba Court of Queen's Bench and before domestic and international arbitral tribunals.
 She has acted on commercial arbitrations under UNCITRAL, AAA/ICDR, ADRIC, BCICAC, ADR Chambers and CPR rules, as well as on investor-state arbitrations under ICSID, UNCITRAL and NAFTA.